wp-plugins/orbisius-cyberstore/readme.txt

 n/a

 == Changelog ==

+= 1.1.5 =
+* Tested with wp 3.5.2
+* Added extensions support
+* Added option to optionally parse old digishop shortcode - this doesn't load the products from old db though.
+* Removed the settings option.
+Just top level menu is OK.

 = 1.1.4 =
 = Fixed when updating a product the status message was showing as error that happened only when replacing the filename